 Czugala et al. [94] described a wireless paired emitter detector diode device as an optical sensor for water quality monitoring in a lab-on-a-disc device.
-This technology allows the analysis of a high amount of water samples at the point-of-need without the need for any external energy input.
-The microfluidic platform was applied for quantitative pH and qualitative turbidity monitoring of water samples.
-Fresh river water samples were analyzed, obtaining a very good correlation with standard bench-top systems.
+This technology allows the analysis of a high amount of water samples at the point-of-need without the need of any external energy input.
+The microfluidic platform was applied for the quantitative pH and qualitative turbidity monitoring of water samples at point-of-need.
+Fresh river water samples were analyzed using the device, obtaining very good correlation with standard bench-top systems.

-It is important to mention that paper microfluidics have emerged as a cheap alternative to polymer-based microfluidics.
+It is remarkable to mention that paper microfluidics have emerged as a cheap alternative to polymer-based microfluidics.
 They also offer less reagent consumption and easier on site measurement.
 Jayawardane et al. [62] evaluated a paper-based device for the determination of reactive phosphate in natural and soil waters based on the formation of phosphomolybdenum blue.
-The described device had low cost, fast and portable features and the device used less reagent than conventional laboratory devices.
+The described device is low cost, fast and portable and, in a green chemistry perspective, the device uses less reagent than conventional laboratory devices.
 A general drawback found in microfluidic paper-based devices is their lack of robustness when long-term deployment is needed.
-It is a new technology in continuous development, which will bring smart solutions to deployable water monitoring devices.
+Nevertheless, it is a new technology in continuous development, which will bring smart solutions to deployable water monitoring devices.